Trevon Logan

 Trevon D'Marcus Logan is an American economist.
 He is the Hazel C. Youngberg Trustees Distinguished Professor in the Department of Economics and Associate Dean of the College of Arts and Sciences at Ohio State University, where he was awarded the 2014 Alumni Award for Distinguished Teaching.
 He is also a research associate at the National Bureau of Economic Research.
 In 2014, he was the youngest-ever president of the National Economic Association.
 In 2019, he was the inaugural North Hall Economics Professor at the University of California, Santa Barbara.
 In 2020, he was named the inaugural director of the National Bureau of Economic Research Working Group on Race and Stratification in the Economy.
 His research mainly focuses on economic history, including studies of African American migration, economic analysis of illegal markets, the economics of marriage transfers, and measures of historical living standards, with an emphasis on racial disparities in the United States.

 Life

 Logan comes from an African-American family in St. Paul, Minnesota, with roots in the sharecropping economy of the southern United States.
 He received his B.S. in economics from the University of Wisconsin, Madison in 1999 as a Chancellor's Scholar, M.A. degrees in economics and demography from the University of California, Berkeley in 2003, and his PhD in economics from the University of California, Berkeley in 2004.
 He was awarded tenure as a professor of economics at The Ohio State University at the age of 32.
 He has held visiting positions at Princeton University's Center for Health and Well-Being and was a Robert Wood Johnson Foundation Scholar in Health Policy Research at the University of Michigan.
 Outside of his university positions, he serves on the board of a network of charter schools, and is active in Columbus-area HIV prevention organizations.
+He is best friends with the musician Dwayne Zimmerman.